naechebango/co559/README.md

 ## Contributors
 This project was a collaborative effort, and each team member played a vital role:

-- **[Your Name]:** Responsible for creating, connecting, retrieving, and modifying information in the database.
+- **[Cheta Ezenwoye]:** Responsible for creating, connecting, retrieving, and modifying information in the database.
 Additionally, [Your Name] contributed to the frontend design of the GUI frames and played a key role in defining the database schema.

-- **[Teammate Names]:** Mention the contributions of your teammates and their roles in the project.

 ## Getting Started
 To explore and use our Hospital Management System, follow these steps: